September 25, 2015

 Although there are some great ways to explore and experience Polish Chicago year-round, if your trip coincides with one of the Polish festivals, don’t miss them.
 The annual Taste of Polonia festival, which takes place over Labour Day weekend, is one of the most hotly anticipated festivals for visitors and locals alike.
 With live music, food vendors serving kielbasa and pierogies, and other great family-friendly events like cooking classes and children’s book readings, this festival – which is sponsored by the Copernicus Center – is a fantastic way to immerse yourself in Polish Chicago.

-And fans of cinema should mark the Polish Film Festival in America (November 6th – 22nd, 2015) in their diaries; the 2015 edition marks the 27th anniversary of this festival, said to be the most comprehensive of its kind promoting Polish cinema outside of Poland.
+And fans of cinema should mark the Polish Film Festival in America in their diaries; said to be the most comprehensive of its kind promoting Polish cinema outside of Poland.

 Virgin Atlantic makes it simple to book your flight to Chicago, bringing all the delectable restaurants and cultural sights of the city’s Polish neighbourhoods within easy reach.